 Eventually, you’ll want to make a right turn, walking straight along the northernmost road of the village.
 Ten or fifteen minutes later, you’ll reach the very edge, finding yourself face to face with a vast meadow with no distinct trails.

 Reaching the opposite end, you’ll encounter a fairly steep downhill trail.
-Worst of all, at least during the time of my visit, a leaking pipe made the whole thing wet and muddy, in spite of the dry weather.
+Worst of all, at least during the time of my visit, a leaking pipe made the whole thing wet and muddy despite the dry weather.

 Trying to avoid stepping in the muddy puddles without slipping turned out to be the most formidable challenge of the day.
-This would’ve been a lot easier had I brought my proper hiking boots with me to Armenia!
+(I regretted not bringing my hiking boots on this trip!)

 Eventually, I made it past the muddy part, and it was fairly smooth sailing from then on.
 The path continued downhill, but it was much drier and less slippery than before.
 And over in the distance, I could even make out Haghpat Monstery, my final destination.